atbcb/usab-uswds/_ada-guides/chapter-10-miniature-golf.md

 surface]({{ site.baseurl }}{{ page.image-directory }}chapter10/mingolf-guide/page-7lo.jpg){: .img-medium .center}

 There is usually a curb around a hole to keep the ball within the area.
-When the accessible route is provided on the course, a 1-inch high maximum curb is permitted for an opening of 32 inches minimum where the accessible route extends outside the hole.
+When the accessible route is provided on the course, a 1 inch high maximum curb is permitted for an opening of 32 inches minimum where the accessible route extends outside the hole.
 This opening will permit passage of wheelchairs, while containing the ball within the hole.